WebAssembly/spec/md-proto/WebAssembly.md

 [instance execution](#instance-execution), or by the embedding environment.

 The input to execution of a function consists of:
- - The function to be executed.
+ - the function to be executed.
- - The incoming argument values, one for each parameter [type] of the function.
+ - the incoming argument values, one for each parameter [type] of the function.
- - A *recursion depth* value.
+ - a *recursion depth* value.

 For the duration of the execution of a function body, several data structures are created: